Get all the latest data for Ivory Coast

 Is selling time getting longer in Ivory Coast as of 2026?

-As of early 2026, selling time in Ivory Coast is getting longer for overpriced or documentation-challenged properties, but it has remained relatively stable for correctly priced, clean-title homes in desirable neighborhoods.
+As of 2026, selling time in Ivory Coast is not clearly getting longer for the best properties, but it is getting longer for homes with fantasy pricing, weak paperwork or limited renter appeal.

 Is it realistic to exit with profit in Ivory Coast as of 2026?